 This includes if you are looking for a second opinion or alternative investments.

-Some of the facts might change from the time of writing, and nothing written here is formal advice.
+Some of the facts might change from the time of writing, and nothing written here is financial, legal, tax or any kind of individual advice, or a solicitation to invest.

 Difference between IUL and annuity